takumishibaike/takumishibaike.github.io/_pages/research.md

 My research focuses on the role of nongovernmental organizations (NGOs) in global governance.
 I am especially interested in the role of small NGOs in global environmental governance.
 Please feel free to contact me if you have any questions or comments on my work.

-## Publication
+## Publications
 Forthcoming.
 [Small NGOs and Agenda-setting in Global Conservation Governance: The Case of Pangolin Conservation](../research/paper1/). *Global Environmental Politics*.

 Forthcoming.
-[The stories they tell: What INGO mission statements reveal about their authority](../research/paper4/). *Global Society* (with Wendy Wong, Sarah Stroup, and Alfred Oduro).
+[The stories they tell: What INGO mission statements reveal about their authority](../research/paper4/). *Global Society*. (with Wendy Wong, Sarah Stroup, and Alfred Oduro)

-## Working Paper
+## Working Papers

 [Civil society advocacy for wildlife conservation in Vietnam](../research/paper10/).